BIO

 “Tomorrow hopes we learned something from yesterday.” – John Wayne

-In the Re•Western series House projects contemporary women into heroic roles formerly played by western movie icons such as John Wayne, James Dean and Gary Cooper.
-By utilizing the gender flip, House points to the gendered nature of the hero in culture and begs the question, “What if John Wayne were a woman?”.
+In the Re•Western series, Felice House places contemporary women into heroic roles once occupied by Western film icons such as John Wayne, James Dean, and Gary Cooper.
+By reimagining these iconic figures as women, House interrogates the gendered nature of cultural power and asks, “What if John Wayne were a woman?”

-Re•Western debuted in 2013 as a joint show with sculptor Dana Younger at the G Gallery in Houston.
-Since that time, the series has exhibited nationally and most recently internationally to the Leeds College of Art’s Blenheim Walk Gallery in Leeds, UK.
+Re•Western debuted in 2013 as a joint exhibition with sculptor Dana Younger at the G Gallery in Houston.
+Since then, the series has been shown regionally, nationally, and internationally, including at the Blenheim Walk Gallery, Leeds College of Art, UK.

 SUM YOU SOME ME SERIES

-House’s latest painting and drawings series, Sum You Some Me, depicts the head and shoulders of women interrelating with the landscape.
-The resulting tension between the figure and the natural world creates a fertile interpretive space within which the viewer can project and reflect on his or her own sense of self, nature, and wholeness.
+Felice House’s painting and drawing series, Sum You Some Me, presents head-and-shoulders portraits of women interacting with the landscape.
+The resulting tension between figure and environment creates a reflective space in which viewers can consider their own sense of self, nature, and wholeness.

-Sum You Some Me debuted in January of 2016 as a two-person exhibition, with sculptor Dana Younger, at Aquinas College’s gallery in Grand Rapids, Michigan.
-An expanded version of the show exhibited at the Dougherty Art Center in Austin, TX.
+Sum You Some Me debuted in January 2016 as a two-person exhibition with sculptor Dana Younger at Aquinas College’s gallery in Grand Rapids, Michigan.
+An expanded version of the exhibition later appeared at the Dougherty Arts Center in Austin, TX.